lsst/afw/doc/lsst.afw.multiband/multiband.rst

 All objects that inherit from `MultibandBase` require a list of `filters`, the name of the filter in each band, as the first argument.
-The second argument is always an optional list of `singles`, single band objects in each band.
-For example, a `MultibandImage` can be initialized
+The single band instances are stored in the `singles` property of a multiband object and are usually initialized with a reference to a multiband data cube that contains the values in each band, making slicing and modification easy.

-using:
+For example, `MultibandImage` can be created from a list of single band images using `MultibandImage.fromImages`:

 .. code-block:: python